JessicaNathany/the-office.api/README.md

 Open a web browser and navigate to http://localhost:5000/swagger.
 This will display the Swagger UI, which provides a user-friendly interface for exploring the API endpoints.
-The API provides the following endpoints:
+The API provides the following endpoints:<br/>

 - GET /characters - retrieves a list of all characters in The Office.
 - GET /characters/{id} - retrieves a specific character by ID.